DRIVEN BASE

 Appointment of Member of the Board

-Policy on Balance and Diversity among Members of the Board and Audit & Supervisory Board Members
+Experience and Specializations of Members of the Board and Audit & Supervisory Board Members (Skill Matrix)

-*It does not represent all the experience and specialties of each person.
+Note: This does not represent all the areas of experience and specialization of each person.

 • SkillMatrix